meilisearch/documentation/create/how_to/aws.md

 In the top-right corner, click on the **Launch instances** button to start the process of configuring your MeiliSearch instance.

-### 2. Select 'Meilisearch' AMI from 'Community AMIs'
+### 2. Select 'meilisearch' AMI from 'Community AMIs'

 You will now select which AMI or system Image to use to run your instance.
 Type **"meilisearch"** in the searchbar and select the **Community AMIs** tab on the left sidebar.